zebralove79/fsd_p4g/README.md

     - Path: 'game/{urlsafe_game_key}/create_match'
     - Method: POST
     - Parameters: urlsafe_game_key, user_name, start_game (optional)
-    - Returns: StringMessage -- a confirmation that the match has been created
+    - Returns: MatchForm -- a MatchForm representation of the created match
     - Raises: BadRequestException -- raised when game has no questions or when game is not in play mode or when play mode enabling is required, but was not requested